tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

   <script>
   </script>
 </div>
-<figcaption>Figure 11: The clipping path effect applied to the coffee in the mug</figcaption>
+<figcaption>Figure 11: The clipping path effect applied to the coffee in the mug contents</figcaption>
 </figure>

 You can fill your clipping path in any colour you like; once it's applied, it makes no difference.
 I like to use bright colours so that I can easily see the shape when the effect is deactivated.